What life is like inside the coronavirus containment zone in New Rochelle, New York

 "I'm just worried about my parents," he added.
 "They're both elderly.
 I'm making sure that they're OK.
 We have as much supplies as we need."

-Epstein said he and his wife, Laurie, had some food delivered to the house and have enough frozen food to last them.
+Epstein said he and his wife, Laurie, had some food delivered to the house and have enough frozen food to last them a while.

-But he's frustrated about what he feels is a lack of communication from officials. m
+But he said he's frustrated about what he feels is a lack of communication from officials.

 "Nobody has come here to speak to us," he said.
 "They only speak to us through the media, and it leaves us confused.
 It's a very frustrating state."